 Save America's Treasures Grants

-The Federal Save America's Treasures grants program began in 1999 to mark the beginning of the new millennium.
-The program helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans.
+The Federal Save America's Treasures grants program began in 1999 and helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans.
+Since 1999, there have been almost 4,000 requests for funding totaling $1.54 billion.
+In response to these requests, $315,152,000 was awarded to 1,287 recipients.
+Grants were awarded to Federal, state, local, and tribal government entities, as well as non-profit organizations through a competitive matching-grant program.

 The grants are administered by the National Park Service in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the President's Committee on the Arts and the Humanities.
 Private partners, including the National Trust for Historic Preservation, help to raise non-Federal funds to match the Federal grants appropriated by Congress to preserve many nationally significant historic properties and museum collections.